-Special Note for Products Dairy or Frozen Desserts
+Special Note for Dairy Products or Frozen Desserts

-- If you want to make grade A dairy products like pasteurized milk, yogurt, cottage cheese, and sour cream then you must obtain a permit from Virginia Department of Health.
-VDACS Food Safety Program will not be involved in this inspection. - If you want to make manufactured dairy products like cheese or butter or if you want to make frozen desserts like ice cream, contact VDACS Dairy Services at 804-786-1452.
+If you want to make grade A dairy products like pasteurized milk, yogurt, cottage cheese, and sour cream then you must obtain a permit from Virginia Department of Health.
+The VDACS Food Safety Program will not be involved in this inspection.

+• If you want to make manufactured dairy products like cheese or butter, or if you want to make frozen desserts like ice cream, you must contact VDACS Dairy Services at 804-786-1452.